DarkPark/code-proxy/readme.md

 });
 ```

+Both host and guest proxy instance have `active` boolean flag to determine the current connection to the proxy server status.

 ProxyHost has some additional options: `reconnect` and `reconnectInterval` to automatically try to restore connection on disconnect every 5 seconds.
 It's active be default.